 An LEI is a unique 20-digit alphanumeric code based on the ISO 17442 standard assigned to legal entities.
-It connects to key reference information that enables clear and unique identification of legal entities participating in financial transactions.
-Simply put, the publicly available LEI data pool can be regarded as a global directory which greatly enhances transparency in the global marketplace.
-It provides much needed transparency for the benefit of users in both the private and public sector.
+It connects to key reference information that enables the clear and unique identification of legal entities participating in financial transactions.
+The publicly available LEI data pool serves as a global directory which greatly enhances transparency in the global marketplace that provides much-needed transparency for the benefit of users in both the private and public sectors.

 In November 2011, at the G-20 Cannes Summit, the G-20 mandated the FSB to implement a global Legal Entity Identifier (LEI) system to uniquely identify parties to financial transactions.
 The financial crisis of 2008 provided the impetus to develop this global LEI system, underscoring the need for a single entity code to enable transaction counterparties and regulators to analyze the monetary exposure and risk profile of counterparties.
 In the United States, Dodd-Frank mandated initiatives to create standard LEIs.

 Oversight of the governance principles for the global LEI is completed through an FSB-sanctioned Regulatory Oversight Committee (ROC) comprised of more than 70 public authorities from more than 40 countries, including international regulators such as the International Organization of Securities Commissions (IOSCO), the FSB and the International Monetary Fund (IMF).
 Oversight of the issuance of LEIs is done by the Global Legal Entity Identifier Foundation (GLEIF), which is authorized by the FSB and headquartered in Zurich, Switzerland.
 The GLEIF is a not-for-profit organization overseen by the ROC to act as the operational arm of the Global LEI System and establishes rules and standards that each authorized entity (known as a Local Operating Unit, or LOU) must follow when issuing an LEI.
-There are currently 28 operational LOUs – all in competition with each other.
-As of the end of January 2016, over 415,000 entities from 195 countries had obtained LEIs.
+There are currently 34 operational LOUs – all in competition with each other.
+As of March 2020, over 1.5 million LEIs have been issued in 195 countries.

 How Does the Use of LEIs Benefit the Financial Industry?